Associate Director, Resynchronization and Advanced Cardiac Therapeutics Program

-Optimal treatment of HFrEF is scripted by treatment guidelines, but many patients do not receive GDMT. in clinical practice.
-Investigators developed an algorithm-driven, navigator-administered medication optimization program would enhance implementation of GDMT compared with usual care in patients.
+Optimal treatment of HFrEF is scripted by treatment guidelines, but many patients do not receive GDMT in clinical practice.
+Investigators developed an algorithm-driven, navigator-administered medication optimization program that would enhance implementation of GDMT compared with usual care in patients.
 Patients were contacted via phone by a navigator who facilitated medication adjustment with surveillance of laboratories, blood pressure, and symptoms under supervision of a pharmacist, nurse practitioner, and HF cardiologist.

 The results were patients in the remote intervention experienced greater increases from baseline in utilization of all categories of GDMT than those in the usual care group.
 The proportion of patients advanced to target doses of GDMT was also higher in the intervention group at three months.
 Desai said remote titration of GDMT by navigators using encoded algorithms may represent an efficient, population-level strategy for rapidly closing the gap between guidelines and clinical practice.

 Programs like this and use of remote device monitoring should be incorporated to reduce the burden of frequent patient appointments and assist clinicians in optimizing therapies for patients with HF.